gabtie/recruitment-hw/README.md

  - Branch the master into one called `name_surname` where the work will be done
  - Commit your progress along the way. **Do not commit just the finished project**, use Git for what it's made for!
  - When you are done, generate the schematic output inside `docs/` and the production (gerber) files in `output/`
- - If you haven't already, submit the recruitment form [here](https://eagletrt.it/apply)
+ - If you haven't already, submit your application form [here](https://eagletrt.it/apply)
  - If you have any questions feel free to contact us at [electronics@eagletrt.it](mailto:electronics@eagletrt.it)
- - Feel free to also come to our lab (Povo2 floor -2) if we are slow at replying
+ - Feel free to also come to our lab (Povo 2 floor -2) if we are slow at replying
  - You have **2 weeks** (14 days) to work on this project (**we evaluate if you meet deadlines**)